 Questions about the Master Promissory Note?

-If you have questions about the Master Promissory Note, you can contact the Federal Student Aid Office at the Department of Education.
+If you have questions about the MPN, you can contact the Federal Student Aid Office at the Department of Education.
 Here, you can get support via phone, live chat, and email.

 How long is a MPN good for?

 An MPN lasts for up to 10 years, though each type of loan has its own MPN, so you will probably end up signing multiple.